tberkery/tutoring-website/Specifications.md

 - Optional Anonymous Reviews: As a user, I would appreciate the option to leave anonymous reviews for tutors, providing feedback without concerns about potential repercussions.
 - Filter Reviews: As a user, I would like to be able to filter reviews based on different criteria such as rating or date, to find the most relevant and helpful feedback.
 - Bookmark Posts: As a user, I want to be able to bookmark posts for later reference so that I can easily access them again.
+- View Bookmarked Posts: As a user, I want to view the posts I have bookmarked so that I can easily access them later.

 ## Software Architecture & Technology Stack
 Type of Application: Web Application